pema99/GITweaks/README.md

 ### Optimize lightmap sizes after baking
 > Note: This feature does not work with the Bakery lightmapper.

-> Note: This tweak is _not_ enabled by default, and must be enabled in Tools > GI Tweaks > Settings.
+> Note: This tweak is _not_ enabled by default, and must be enabled in "Tools > GI Tweaks > Settings".

 Unity's builtin Lightmapper has a tendency to produce poorly packed lightmaps in some cases, which leads to wasting VRAM on empty texture space.
 An example is shown below.